DataDog/jmxfetch/README.md

 # Building from Source

-JMXC uses "Maven":http://maven.apache.org for its build system.
+JMXFetch uses "Maven":http://maven.apache.org for its build system.

 In order to create a distribution, simply run the ```mvn clean compile assembly:single``` command in the cloned directory.